 as useful in price adjustment clauses.

-This document provides guidance on the development of escalation
+This document provides guidance on the development of price adjustment

 clauses in contracts that are to be tied to PPI

 data.
 Such clauses should be written with great care to avoid

 serious problems when contract adjustments are implemented.
 The